jkunimune/Djastiz/en-Specification.md

 The predicate of a clause describes the action or state being described in the most general sense.
 It usually comprises a single _verb_.
 In Oltilip, verbs do not conjugate for tense, aspect, or anything else, so "et es nyama" can mean "they had eaten", "they ate", "they are eating", "they eat", or "they will eat".
 Therefore, if the time of a predicate is important, make sure to manually and specifically include it with "wel".

-More complex predicates can be formed by appending other verbs, which serve as auxiliary verbs.
-This is only valid for verbs that take clauses as arguments, such as "nyo", "ki", "nu", "calu", "powi", and "tewi".
+More complex predicates can be formed by appending auxiliary verbs, which are any verbs that take clauses as arguments, such as "nyo", "ki", "nu", "calu", "powi", and "tewi".
 For example, since the sentence "et es pola min on" means "they speak to me", appending "nyo", "be false", to the predicate turns it into "et es pola nyo min on", which means "they do not speak to me".
 This is shorthand for subordinating the entire sentence to "nyo": "et es pola min on on nyo" translates to "it is false that they speak to me".

 Unlike in most languages, the predicate can also be completely omitted in Oltilip.
 When it is, it can usually be inferred to be either the predicate of the last sentence or the copula "esta".